DragRedSim/bt-keys-sync/README.md

 sudo ln -s /opt/bt-keys-sync/bt-keys-sync.sh /usr/local/bin/bt-keys-sync
 ```

-This script require \"chntpw\".
-Install it e.g. with:
+This script requires the `chntpw` utility, which is used to read and modify Windows registry files.
+You can install it on most Debian-based systems using:

 `sudo apt install chntpw`

 ### USAGE
-Mount the windows partition (make sure you have read\write access to it), then run this script:
+Before running the script, make sure the Windows partition is mounted with read and write access.

+To run the script, simply execute:

 `$ bt-keys-sync`

-It will search for a windows SYSTEM registry hive file in `/media` and `/mnt`.
+The script will automatically search for the Windows `SYSTEM` registry hive file within common mount points such as `/media` and `/mnt`.
+If it cannot locate the file, you will need to manually provide the full path.
+This path typically looks like:

-If no windows SYSTEM registry hive file is found, then you must enter the full path (usually is something like `"<windows_mount_point>/Windows/System32/config/SYSTEM"`).
+`"<windows_mount_point>/Windows/System32/config/SYSTEM"`

-You can skip the automatic search by the option `--path`.
+To skip the automatic search, use the `--path` option followed by the path to the registry hive:

-With the `--control-set` option you can change the control set to check.
-Default is ControlSet001.
+`$ bt-keys-sync --path "<windows_mount_point>/Windows/System32/config/SYSTEM"`

+By default, the script checks ControlSet001 in the registry.
+You can specify a different control set using the `--control-set option`.

 ```
 Options: